Upgrading to Airflow 3¶

 airflow db clean

-Step 4: Install the Standard Providers¶
+Step 4: Install the Standard Provider¶

-Some of the commonly used Operators which were bundled as part of the Core Airflow OSS package such as the Bash and Python Operators have now been split out into a separate package:
+Some of the commonly used Operators which were bundled as part of the

-Step 5: Deployment Managers - Upgrade your Airflow Instance¶
+Step 6: Deployment Managers - Upgrade your Airflow Instance¶

 The first step is to run this configuration check utility as shown below: